-Thunder god vine has been evaluated for use primarily in rheumatoid arthritis (RA); however, its adverse event profile and limited quality trials restrict any recommendations for clinical use.
+Thunder god vine has primarily been evaluated for use in rheumatoid arthritis (RA) and ankylosing spondylitis; however, its adverse event profile and limited quality trials restrict any recommendations for clinical use.
 Antifertility properties in men have been described, while amenorrhea was observed in women.

-Contraindications have not been determined.
-Due to immune suppression, thunder god vine preparations should not be used in immune-compromised patients.
+Contraindications have not been identified.
+Due to immune suppression, thunder god vine preparations should not be used in immunocompromised patients.

 Avoid use.
 Embryotoxicity has been demonstrated in mice.